Connecting to Multiple Devices

 func didDiscover(_ device: Device) {

-if let addr = device.address?.uuidString,
+let addr = device.address.uuidString

-addr == firstDeviceAddress || addr == secondDeviceAddress {
+guard addr == firstDeviceAddress || addr == secondDeviceAddress else { return }

 }